-- B. Benefits During Leave: - 1.
-Length of service and other benefits shall not accrue during such leave. - 2.
+B. Benefits During Leave:

+- 1. Length of service and other benefits shall not accrue during such leave. - 2.
 The employee may continue health insurance during the leave of absence by remitting the full premium amounts to the District.
 The continuation of health insurance at the employee's expense is contingent upon the health insurance carrier allowing such a benefit.
 If the premium is not received by the first fifteenth of the month, for the following month the employee's insurance coverage shall be terminated. (i.e. coverage for June 1 shall be received by May 15). - 3.
-Employees may be required to pay the full premium of benefits for unpaid absences, prorated to a daily amount, when using three or more consecutive days of unpaid leave in a school year. - 4.
-During the unpaid leave, the employee shall retain accumulated paid leave, but shall not accrue any additional paid leave. - C. Placement upon Return from Leave: The employee shall notify the District Administrator or his/her designee of the employee's intent to return to work at least forty-five (45) days prior to the expiration of the leave.
+During the unpaid leave, the employee shall retain accumulated paid leave, but shall not accrue any additional paid leave.

+C. Placement upon Return from Leave: The employee shall notify the District Administrator or his/her designee of the employee's intent to return to work at least forty-five (45) days prior to the expiration of the leave.
 If the employee does not provide such notice, he/she will be deemed to have resigned from his/her position with the District as of the expiration date of the leave.
 Upon return from any leave of absence, the employee may be returned to his or her former position, if available.
 If the former position is not available as determined by the District, the employee shall be returned to a position equivalent in terms of percentage of contract unless the employee's percentage of contract was reduced or increased due to nonrenewal or layoff, whichever is applicable.